IDFCTS/MLOps-Training/11-Triton/11-triton.md

  - What is Triton?
  - Use cases
  - Which frameworks does Triton Inference Server support?
- - Read about Triton Inference Server's archutecture
+ - Read about Triton Inference Server's architecture

 ### Key Concepts: